-dation 8.2: Empower the RCVS to set renewal fee.
+Recommendation 8.2: Empower the RCVS to set the annual renewal fee.

-e RCVS requires Privy Council approval annual renewal fee.
-Other regulators red to do this.
-The requirement is and makes budgeting uncertain.
-The ends that powers to amend the annual and format are delegated to the RCVS.
+At present the RCVS requires Privy Council approval to amend the annual renewal fee.
+Other regulators are not required to do this.
+The requirement is burdensome and makes budgeting uncertain.
+The LWP recommends that powers to amend the annual renewal fee and format are delegated to the RCVS.